 Basic syntax

-* | SELECT status, count(*) AS PV GROUP BY statusStatement | Description |
+* | SELECT status, count(*) AS PV GROUP BY statusStatement type | Description |

-Analytic statement | Important You do not need to specify the FROM or WHERE clause in an analytic statement.
-By default, all data of the current logstore is analyzed.
-Analytic statements are case-insensitive, do not support offsets, and do not require a trailing semicolon (;).
-An analytic statement is used to aggregate or analyze data in the search results or all data in a logstore.
-For more information about the functions and syntax supported by SLS for analyzing logs, see the following topics: |
+analytic statement | Important You must use an analytic statement with a search statement.
+You do not need to specify a FROM or WHERE clause in an analytic statement because the service analyzes all data in the current Logstore by default.
+Analytic statements are case-insensitive, do not support offset, and do not require a trailing semicolon (;).
+Performs calculations and statistical analysis on the search results or all data.
+SLS supports the following analytic functions and syntax: |

-Writing process of search statements
+Writing search queries

-Step 1: Select a search type
+Step 1: Choose search type

-Step 2: Select a field data type
+Step 2: Field data types

 Step 3: Select a match mode

-text, double and long types
+Text, double, and long types

 Sample log

-Index configurations
+Index configuration

-Common search examples
+Common search

-Fuzzy search examples
+Fuzzy search

-Keyword escaping examples
+Keyword escaping

-json type
+Json type

 Sample log